marijnh/Eloquent-JavaScript/00_intro.md

 {{index [programming, "history of"], "punch card", complexity}}

 This is a program to add the numbers from 1 to 10 together and print the result: `1 + 2 + ... + 10 = 55`.
 It could run on a simple hypothetical machine.
 To program early computers, it was necessary to set large arrays of switches in the right position or punch holes in strips of cardboard and feed them to the computer.
-You can imagine how tedious and error-prone this procedure was.
+You can imagine how tedious and error prone this procedure was.
 Even writing simple programs required much cleverness and discipline.
 Complex ones were nearly inconceivable.

 {{index bit, "wizard (mighty)"}}